2024–25 Indonesia Pro Futsal League: Teams relegated from Pro Futsal League

 On 22 July 2024, Giga Metro became the first team to be relegated with points that could not catch up with Sadakata United.
-Giga was relegated after spending 7 seasons in the top division.
+Giga were relegated after spending 7 seasons in the top division.

 On 3 August 2024, Kinantan became the second and final team to be relegated despite winning against Giga in the last matchweek.
 This was because Sadakata United held Halus to a draw and Kinantan immediately returned to the second division after spending one season in the top division.

 Other changes

 On 11 November 2024, Pendekar United decided to withdraw from the Pro Futsal League after spending four seasons in the league.
 The election of their owner as vice chairman of the Indonesian Futsal Federation and avoiding any conflict of interest were the reasons for the resignation.
 Meanwhile, Tiga Radja United on 14 November 2024 joined the league to fill the slot left by Pendekar United.